 While many individuals may apply for unemployment benefits in Tennessee, only some will meet unemployment insurance eligibility.
 Due to the fact that unemployment insurance is intended as a temporary solution, the majority of the requirements to determine who qualifies for unemployment are based upon the applicant’s ability and willingness to work.

 An applicant must fall under the following requirements to maintain eligibility for unemployment in Tennessee:

-- Be physically and mentally able to pursue work at the time of filing a claim.
+- Physically and mentally able to pursue work at the time of filing a claim

-- Must actively be seeking out employment and keeping adequate record of all applications placed.
+- Actively seeking out employment and keeping adequate record of all applications placed

-- Be unemployed due to no fault of their own, due to reasons accepted by Tennessee state law.
+- Unemployed due to no fault of their own, due to reasons accepted by Tennessee state law

-- Must continue active involvement in any employment programs assigned to them by the state of Tennessee.
+- Actively involved in any employment programs assigned to them by the state of Tennessee

 While the majority of these requirements are set in place, there may be some exceptions to continue receiving unemployment insurance coverage made on a case-by-case basis.
 Claims in which the applicant is experiencing a temporary physical disability, or circumstances such as domestic violence or a physically disabled family member may still allow eligibility for unemployment.